 The pandemic forced many organizations to adopt new digital tools to allow users to work from home and efficiently communicate with customers and colleagues.
-Looking for guidance, many IT leaders turned to ERP solutions providers since they specialized in the field and provided pre-built and configurable tools to address the challenges they were facing.
+Looking for guidance, many IT leaders turned to ERP solutions providers since they specialized in the field and provided pre-built and configurable tools to address their challenges.

 Identifying and defining the opportunity

 For ERP implementations, the picture is different.
-Implementing these tools changes the way you work every day but represents a small step in digital transformation.
-Employees will need to adapt and train in a new system, allowing them to complete their tasks more easily as this path focuses on increasing efficiency and saving on costs.
+Implementing these tools changes your daily work but represents a small step in digital transformation.
+Employees will need to adapt and train in a new system, allowing them to complete their tasks more efficiently, as this path focuses on increasing efficiency and saving on costs.
 However, as it only affects part of the organization and business processes, the risk remains moderate.